-- Signing up for regular updates, freebies, information of interest and newsletters.
+- Email Lists (regular updates, freebies, information of interest and newsletters).

-If you contact me, I may collect your contact details and any other information you give me.
+If you contact iBlogyou or the writers of Jacmus, we may collect your contact details and any other information you give me.
 This information may include name, company and website and a copy of the correspondence you send.
-I will only use this information for the purposes agreed to as described in the correspondence.
+We will only use this information for the purposes agreed to as described in the correspondence.

 Making a comment is voluntary.
 The information you include is given freely.
 If you leave a comment, you provide me with permission to publish your comment for free.
 However, you retain ownership of the comment, so you can always contact me at firstname.lastname@example.org to have it removed.

 This site uses the Jetpack Commenting system.
 You can learn more about the privacy information for the commenting system here: https://jetpack.com/support/comments/.